SNMetamorph/SNMetamorph.github.io/blog/2023-01-20-compiling-hl1-maps/index.md

 slug: compiling-hl1-maps
 title: Compiling Half-Life 1 maps on Android TV-box
 authors: snmetamorph
+tags: [gamedev, half-life, xash3d, primext, android, linux, modding, mapping, termux, vhlt, zhlt, valve, cmake, crossplatform]
+description: "I have been modding the legendary Half-Life 1 for these years, and somehow quite spontaneously I thought: how cool it would be to be able to compile maps on some platform other than the usual x86 and amd64...
+Then I remembered that I have an Android TV box at home that, in theory, could be used for this purpose."
 ---

 I have been modding the legendary Half-Life 1 for these years, and somehow quite spontaneously I thought: